Adversarial Robustness Verification and Attack Synthesis in Stochastic Systems: Case Studies and Evaluation

 \subsection{Comparing Solutions}

 In Section \ref{sec:objective}, we presented two optimization solutions for the worst-case attack synthesis problem.
-In Table \ref{tab:scale}, we present results comparing the two techniques over randomized $5\times 5$, $10\times 10$, and $15\times 15$ GridWorld DTMCs.
+In Table \ref{tab:scale}, we present results comparing the two techniques over randomized $5\times 5$, $10\times 10$, and $15\times 15$ Grid World DTMCs.
 We use an ST threat model with $5,\; 10$, and $20$ vulnerable transitions (parameters).
+We choose the state sizes and number of parameters to illustrate the relative growth in computation time between the two solutions over a large range of settings.
+We use a lower bound of 5 parameters, as this is close to the highest number of parameters typically considered in prior work on computing symbolic solution functions, and a upper bound of 20 parameters as the symbolic solution times out for larger values.
 We see that the symbolic solution improves the optimization time when compared to direct computation.
 As the number of parameters increases, however, the symbolic solution function quickly becomes expensive to generate, especially with larger state spaces.
-For example, in a $25$ and $100$ state GridWorld with $5$ parameters, the symbolic computation is significantly faster.
+For example, in a $25$ and $100$ state Grid World with $5$ parameters, the symbolic computation is significantly faster.
 Once the number of parameters is greater than or equal to 10, the direct computation is always faster.
-For $225$ state GridWorld and more than 10 parameters, the symbolic solution times out.
+For $225$ state Grid World and more than 10 parameters, the symbolic solution times out.
 Therefore, in cases of many vulnerable transitions, the direct computation method is preferred.